tohyuting/tp/docs/DeveloperGuide.md

 * manager of a medical supplies company that manages warehouses across the country
 * tech-savvy manager who prefers typing to clicking
 * keeps track of supplies in each warehouse
-* needs to quickly contact suppliers to restock medical supplies when the stock runs low at various warehouses
+* needs to quickly identify which suppliers to contact when restocking medical supplies

 **Value proposition**: